HL7/fhir-qi-core/input/pages/qi-elements.md

 * identifier(NPI): (QI) An identifier for the person as this agent
 * identifier.value: (QI) The value that is unique
 * identifier(ein): (QI) There is not a general Tax Identifier Numer (TIN) OID.
 There is an SSN, a PTIN, and an ITIN, but no TIN generally.
 So the only slice specified here is EIN, if consumers determine a need for an SSN, submit a comment to that effect.
+* identifier.system: (QI) The namespace for the identifier value

 <br>
 <br>